 The product is particularly well known for being the favorite supplement of entrepreneur god-king Tim Ferriss who has called it his “all-in-one nutritional insurance.”
 It describes itself as such on the packaging itself, saying it supports energy, immunity, gut health, liver function, hormone function, brain function, and the body’s natural detoxification process.
 Phew.

-Of all the greens powders on the market, Athletic Greens has probably made and received the most sweeping claims about its abilities.
-I took it to task.
+Of all the greens powders on the market, Athletic Greens is probably the most talked about, the most beloved, and one of the most expensive.